DocPlanner/php-recruitment-refactor-assignment/README.md

 ## Time constraints

-It should take between 2 and 4 hours to complete this challenge, depending on your pace.
-We will not measure your time, it's only for your information, so you can estimate the required effort.
+We will not measure your time, so it's up to you to decide on how much you need.
+However, please don't invest too much time and effort.

 ## Installation
 The project is dockerized and configured to work with `docker-compose`.